Geography of Beijing

 Beijing is a municipality located in North China at the northern tip of the North China Plain, near the meeting point of the Xishan and Yanshan mountain ranges.
 The city itself lies on flat land (elevation 20 to 60 m) that opens to the east and south.
-The municipality's outlying districts and counties extend into the mountains that surround the city from the southwest to the northeast.
+The municipality's outlying districts extend into the mountains that surround the city from the southwest to the northeast.
 The highest peaks are over 2000 m.